mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

       - apply loss in different labels.

 1. Dietterich, Thomas G., and Alexander Guyer.
 "The Familiarity Hypothesis: Explaining the Behavior of Deep Open Set Methods." arXiv preprint arXiv:2203.02486 (2022).
-  - GAP: Detecting such “novel category” objects is formulated as an anomaly detection problem
+  - Research GAP: Detecting such “novel category” objects is formulated as an anomaly detection problem
   - TP demonstrate: the Familiarity Hypothesis that these methods succeed because they are detecting the absence of familiar learned features rather than the presence of novelty
     - reviews evidence from the literature (how to show them!!) and presents additional evidence and  suggest some promising research directions.
     - Looked into the penultimate layer activation norm (low for unseen classes): as Network was not activated enough [no feature found!!]